-Increasing numbers of partners increases the risk of getting HPV, but the virus is so common it may be acquired after having only a single lifetime partner.
-It is usually impossible to determine when or from whom HPV was caught.
+Increasing your number of sexual partners does increase the risk of getting HPV, but the virus is so common it may be acquired after having only a single partner.

+It is usually impossible to know when you contracted HPV, and from whom.

-Are men at risk from HPV?
+Are males at risk from HPV?

 HPV is an extremely common infection and most people are infected with HPV at some time in their lives.
-Infection with HPV is believed to occur quickly after sexual debut and the rate of infection in males does not appear to decline with age.
+Infection with HPV is believed to occur quickly once someone starts having sex, and exposure to HPV among males does not appear to decline with age.